 About this Volume

-Accordingly, the first volume of the series invites contributions dedicated to different conceptions and actualisations (or absence) of empathy among entangled and entangling actors across the non-/human divid.
-For an enriching glance into different understandings of the concept, please see The Diversity of Empathy.
+Accordingly, the first volume of the series invited contributions dedicated to different conceptions and actualisations (or the absence) of empathy among entangled and entangling actors.
+For an enriching glance into different understandings of the concept, please see documentary short film The Diversity of Empathy.

 As all content at MDPI Books, this volume will be published Open Access (under Creative Commons Attribution Licensing) and complemented with a high-quality print-on-demand hard copy.